-2. Opt for open-shelving
+21. Opt for open-shelving

 In a shabby chic kitchen, storage doubles as a design feature.
 White painted open shelving - which mimics the look of traditional country dressers - suits the relaxed style of this kitchen, while providing a neutral home for the mix-and-match china and storage jars that add character to this room.
-Below the worktop and butler sink, paneled cabinets hide away bulkier kitchen items so that the space still feels tidy.
+Below the worktop and butler sink, panelled cabinets hide away bulkier kitchen items so that the space still feels tidy.

 If your built-in kitchen storage is limited, free up space in cabinets by hanging colourful or patterned mugs and tea cups on a wall-fixed rustic wooden rack.
 Not only is this a practical way to utilise space – and always have a mug on hand for a cuppa - but it also makes an interesting decorative feature in a neutral kitchen space.

-4. Consider a pantry or larder
+23. Consider a pantry or larder

 A pantry or larder should be close to your fridge and freezer for instance, making it quick and easy to unload groceries.
 Likewise, in a dream kitchen scenario, china and cutlery should be stored near the dishwasher.